wking-io/Fluture/README.md

 ##### `.of :: a -> Future _ a`

 Creates a Future which immediately resolves with the given value.
-This function is compliant with the [Fantasy Land Applicative specification][16].
+This function is compliant with the [Fantasy Land Applicative specification][FL:applicative].

 ```js
 const eventualThing = Future.of('world');